Great opening lines to a speech get us curious and can set the direction for a powerful talk.

 The best introductions to speeches are a mile away from the standard welcomes and thank yous that set the snoozometer to max.
 Get it right, and those initial words can captivate the crowd from the off, creating a connection with every individual in the room.

 But how do you go about opening your speech with something different and memorable?
-A great place to start is looking at examples of introductions to speeches to see what you can learn from them.
+A great place to start is looking at examples of introductions to successful speeches to see what you can learn from them.

 To show you what we mean, we’ve picked some of our favourite opening lines from TED talks, home to some of the best conference speeches in the world.
 From funny stories to hard-hitting introductions, TED talks show the art of the possible when it comes to getting your speech off to a kick-ass start.